Ready to wear: vintage clothing and the ILGWU.

-I got an early Yule giftie: a lovely vintage dress, given to me by a friend who got it from a vintage clothing store named Tippecanoe’s, which is now closed.
+I got an early Yule giftie: a lovely vintage dress, given to me by a friend.
 The dress itself is an artifact from the history of unionized labor.
 It’s likely that a skilled garment worker living and working in New York City put this dress together.

-Tippiecanoe’s was housed in an old beach cottage in Laguna Beach, CA. Three flights of rickety steps took you up to a room that smelled of cigarette smoke, mildew and old wood.
-We’d walk on the uneven floor and, on our left, enter an even smaller room which was crowded with clothing.
-We’d marvel at what we’d find there: ratty furs, suede gloves, boxy silk shantung cocktail dresses, narrow-soled Sabrina heels.
-The collector in me wishes I could time travel to buy half of what I saw.
-There would be women’s suits from the forties, sober and mannish, yet still feminine, with wide lapels and A-line skirts.
-I’d look at Adrian-inspired dressing gowns with wide shoulders, billowing sleeves with leg-o-mutton cuffs and tightly fitted armscyes.
-(Don’t be lazy.
-Look it up.)
-And, especially, and most tantalizingly, wasp-waisted “New Look” dresses made from thick satin, or pebbly wool crepe, or lightweight wool, sometimes in pristine condition, mostly moth-eaten with a tattered crinoline dangling below the hem.
+There would be women’s suits from the forties, sober and mannish, yet feminine, with wide lapels and A-line skirts.
+The Adrian-inspired dressing gowns were my favorite.
+They had wide shoulders, billowing sleeves with leg-o-mutton cuffs and tightly fitted armscyes.
+And, most tantalizingly, there would be wasp-waisted “New Look” dresses made from thick satin, or pebbly wool crepe, or lightweight wool, sometimes in pristine condition, mostly moth-eaten with a tattered crinoline dangling below the hem.
 They were still beautiful and structured expertly, with the tightest and surest seams I’d ever seen.
 Often the only thing that was still intact were the seams.

 I did manage to find some garments that fit me.
 A near-pristine Jacques Fath petticoat was one.
 Another was a silk shantung three-piece suit, an Oleg Cassini-knock off.
 I wore it to work, to parties, anyplace that would have me.
 I wore dresses and coats that today I’d only wear at the opera, dresses that probably garbed housewife-socialites in Lido or debutantes in Glendale.
-I traversed the underground scene wearing these clothes, taking them into social situations they weren’t made for, like the illegal one-night-only dance clubs of Los Angeles and Santa Ana.
-I still find treasures.
-Last week, I found a navy-blue jacket, made by Alvin Handmacher, from his “Weathervane” line.
+I waltzed around in the underground scene wearing these clothes, taking them into social situations they weren’t made for, like the illegal one-night-only dance clubs of Los Angeles and Santa Ana.

-This will be a lengthy aside, but I must ask: Does anyone remember the color “cerise”?
+(Does anyone remember the color “cerise”?
 Not fuchsia, not magenta, but a soulful pink infused with deep blue.
-My mother had a gorgeous cotton velvet skirt which I wore during my stint as goth in eighties-era Orange County.
+My mother had a gorgeous cotton velvet skirt which I wore during in eighties-era Orange County.
 I loved how the color set off my dyed blue-black crew cut and pale skin.
 I called it pink once in front of my mother, and she quickly corrected me.
 “It’s Cerise,” she said, dragging out the last syllable: Ceer-eeeze.
 “It means cherry.”
-It was a very popular shade in the fifties, she told me, and one of her favorite colors because of the way it set off her dramatic coloring achieved without my level of artifice: chestnut brown hair, pale skin and snapping dark eyes.
+It was a very popular shade in the fifties, she told me, and one of her favorite colors because of the way it set off her dramatic coloring achieved without my level of artifice: chestnut brown hair, pale skin and snapping dark eyes.)

 Rose Pesotta, an anarchist labor organizer, was sent to Los Angeles from New York in 1933 to organize the supposedly un-organizeable Latina workers in Los Angeles.
 The powerful Associated Apparel Manufacturers of Los Angeles insisted on ignoring the state minimum wage of 16.00 dollars a week and instead preferred to pay their workers a wage that was sometimes as low as .50 cents a week.
 Pesotta wrote a book about her experiences organizing labor on both coasts.